 - Slide users must wait to climb the stairs to the slide until the previous user touches the wall.

-- Swimming or diving in the designated slide splash area is not permitted, unless slide is closed.
-An orange construction cone should be placed at the bottom of the stairs to the slide to indicate the slide is closed.
+- Swimming or diving in the designated slide splash area is not permitted unless the slide is closed.

-- Divers must pass swim test before using the board.
+- Divers must pass a swim test before using the board.

 - Only one person at a time is permitted on the diving board and ladder.

 - Each person must wait until the proceeding diver has cleared the area before diving.